ctkelley/NotebookSIAMFANL/README.md

 ## The solvers

-I've put the solvers in SIAMFANLSolvers.jl
+I've put the solvers in SIAMFANLEquations.jl

 -- Tell them how to get it